-In May 2019, the Wisconsin Alzheimer’s Disease Research Center hosted the first meeting of Black Leaders for Brain Health, a group of local African American leaders who advise scientists and researchers in the fields of Alzheimer’s disease and related dementias and cognitive aging.
+In May 2019, the Wisconsin Alzheimer’s Disease Research Center hosted the first meeting of Black Leaders for Brain Health (BLBH), a group of local African American leaders who advise scientists and researchers in the fields of Alzheimer’s disease and related dementias and cognitive aging.
 Black Leaders for Brain Health gives African Americans the opportunity to be involved in the development of scientific research, not just be participants in the research.
 Its goal is to ensure that research with African American individuals accurately reflects the community’s perspectives and is responsive to community needs.

 Through a partnership between Drs.
 Carey Gleason, Fabu Carter and Alex Gee, Black Leaders for Brain Health was established as a service and resource to researchers at UW–Madison.
 The group fosters collaboration between local African American leaders and scientists.